-Women and girls experience and fear various types of sexual violence in public spaces, from sexual harassment to sexual assault including rape and femicide.
-It happens on streets, public transport and parks, in and around schools and workplaces, in public sanitation facilities and water and food distribution sites, or in their own neighbourhoods.
+Women and girls experience and fear various types of sexual violence in public spaces, from unwanted sexual remarks and touching to rape and femicide.
+It happens on streets, in and around public transportation, schools and workplaces, in public sanitation facilities, water and food distribution sites and parks.

 This reality reduces women’s and girls’ freedom of movement.
-It reduces their ability to participate in school, work and in public life.
-It limits their access to essential services, and enjoyment of cultural and recreational opportunities.
+It reduces their ability to participate in school, work and public life.
+It limits their access to essential services and their enjoyment of cultural and recreational opportunities.
 It also negatively impacts their health and well-being.

 Although violence in the private domain is now widely recognized as a human rights violation, violence against women and girls, especially sexual harassment in public spaces, remains a largely neglected issue, with few laws or policies in place to prevent and address it.